 I’m not looking for Christmas standards or mainstream musicians.
-I’m much more open to music that is pretty secular, and doesn’t get heavy into much religious themes.
-I give preference to original songs, and to covers that reinvent the material in an interesting way.
+I’m much more open to music that is pretty secular, and doesn’t get heavy into religious themes.
+I give preference to original songs, and to covers that reinvent the material.
 I hate “Little Drummer Boy” with a passion.
 I have a personal taste for indie rock/indie pop/alt.country/folk/swedish/political Christmas songs and the melancholy of the season.
-My specific taste is reflected in this site, so what I might like, may very well not be your taste.
+My specific taste is reflected in this site, so what I might like, may not be your taste whatsoever.

 I will begin reviewing my rather extensive Christmas music collection, with no preference for the good records.
 There will be compilations, single tracks off non-Christmas records, and legit Christmas records.
 There will be CDs, vinyl, digital downloads, imports and limited editions and out-of-print gems.
-Truly, anything goes.
-I want this to be a resource for those scouring the net, looking for that final song for this year’s Christmas mix.
-If you would like me to review your Christmas release, please visit my Submissions page.
+If I paid money for it, it is fair game.
+If it is free and I write about it… I likely loved it.
+I’m not going to waste my time reviewing terrible, free Christmas records.
+Simply, I want this to be a resource for those scouring the net, looking for that final song for this year’s Christmas mix.
+If you would like me to review your Christmas release, please visit my submissions page.

-My rating system will be on a 5-point scale, taking into consideration:
+My (old) rating system was on a 5-point scale, taking into consideration:

 1. Good songs.
 One terrific song can make a Christmas record, because I rarely consider an entire Christmas record to be truly listenable and enjoyable – and thus I give the good songs great weight.
 One amazing song can keep a lackluster release in the average/above-average range.
 This is a necessity, or most Christmas releases would score down in the dumps.